int32at/android-utils/docs/binding.md

 ###UI Binding
-The UI Binding component of this library allows you to specify bindable objects that will, upon changing, notify the UI Views about the change (text changed, background color, custom, etc.).
+The UI Binding component of this library allows you to specify bindable objects that can be bound to any kind of view.
+You can choose between 2 modes:

+* **One-Way Binding**: this mode allows you to update the UI of your app whenever a `Bindable` is changed (Model -> View).

+* **Two-Way (Bidirectional) Binding**: this mode will update the `bindables` whenever the view is changed and vice-versa.
+(Model <-> View).
+Obviously, you could also just make the view bind to the model (Model <- View).

 ####Examples
-If you don't wish to go through the tutorial right now, you can also see the [existing examples](sample/src/at/int32/android/utils/sampleapp).

-* [Timer](sample/src/at/int32/android/utils/sampleapp/clock) - a small implementation of a timer (clock)
-* [Client](sample/src/at/int32/android/utils/sampleapp/client) - a more advanced example

-######Simple
+* [UI Binding](sample/src/at/int32/android/utils/sampleapp/clock) - simple view model with 2 bindables and Two-Way-Binding enabled.

+One-Way Binding
 ```java
 //create a new binding (see bindable section for more info)
 StringBindable name = new StringBindable();